Rilee Rossouw: Domestic cricket

 Rossouw played in the 2017 Season of the Pakistan Super League for the Quetta Gladiators as a replacement player.
 Where it was reported that he earned around $370,000.
-He played for Khulna Titans in BPL 2017.
+He played for Quetta till 2019.
+In 2020 he was picked by Multan Sultans.
+He represented Multan Sultans for 4 years till PSL8 and now has been traded to Quetta Gladiators again, for ninth edition of Pakistan Super League.

 In October 2018, he was named in the squad for the Rangpur Riders team, following the draft for the 2018–19 Bangladesh Premier League.
 He was the leading run-scorer for the team in the tournament, with 558 runs in 14 matches.
 In November 2019, he was selected to play for the Khulna Tigers in the 2019–20 Bangladesh Premier League.
 In July 2020, he was named in the St Lucia Zouks squad for the 2020 Caribbean Premier League.
 However, Rossouw was one of five South African cricketers to miss the tournament, after failing to confirm travel arrangements in due time.
 In November 2020, he was named in the squad for the Melbourne Renegades in the 2019–20 Big Bash League season.

 In November 2021, he was selected to play for the Dambulla Giants following the players' draft for the 2021 Lanka Premier League.
 In April 2022, he was bought by the Oval Invincibles for the 2022 season of The Hundred in England.

 In May 2022, he signed with Somerset County Cricket Club for the T20 Blast.

 International cricket

 While attending Grey College in Bloemfontein Rossouw was selected to represent a South African schools team.
 He made his debut for South Africa under-19s in the second 'Test' against Bangladesh in December 2007.
-He also played against India prior to the 2008 U/19 Cricket World Cup.
+He also played against India prior to the 2008 Under-19 Cricket World Cup.
 At the World Cup he played all six matches scoring 136 runs at an average of 34.00 as South Africa reached the final.

 Rossouw was selected in the South Africa A squad for the tours of Bangladesh and Sri Lanka in 2010, on the latter he scored 131 from 151 balls against Sri Lanka A, sharing century stands with Dean Elgar and Jonathan Vandiar.

 He made his One Day International debut against Zimbabwe in August 2014.

 He made his Twenty20 International debut for South Africa against Australia on 5 November 2014.
 He was the man of the match for his score of 78 off 50 balls.

 On 5 January 2017, Rossouw signed a Kolpak deal with Hampshire County Cricket Club which made him ineligible to represent South Africa anymore, ending his international career.
 His last act as an international cricketer before he returned was scoring a 122 at Newlands Cricket Ground where South Africa beat Australia in a 5–0 whitewash, winning the Player of the Series award.

 In October 2022, he made his first T20I century against India at Indore.